jadudm/six/README.md

 # six

-Exploration number six.
+*Exploration number six in SQLite-based hackery.*

+"What does a distributed crawler/indexer/search engine look like?"

+## I just want to run the thing

-# to run/build quickly/incrementally
+To run/build quickly/incrementally

 This does a `run *.go` on the directories, instead of full container builds.